jurjanbrust/AngularJS/README.md

 3) Create a 'src' and 'out' folder
 4) Create a 'superheroes.ts' and 'superheroes.html' file
-5) Copy the html and js into the files created in step 5
+5) Copy the html and js into the files created in step above
 6) Press Ctrl+Shift+P and execute:

 ![](img/2020-04-02-11-44-00.png)